coder/code-server/src/node/app/README.md

 into code-server otherwise it should be in the patch.

-To generate a new patch, **stage all the changes** you want to be included in the patch in the VS Code source, then run `yarn patch:generate` in this directory.
+To generate a new patch, **stage all the changes** you want to be included in the patch in the VS Code source, then run `yarn vscode:diff` in this directory.

 Notable changes include: